muratk5n/thirdwave/en/README.md

 ---

-"Australia’s Fortescue Future Industries (FFI) is set to supply high-tech polymer materials supplier Covestro with up to 100,00 tonnes of green hydrogen equivalent annually"
+H2 View: "Australia’s Fortescue Future Industries (FFI) is set to supply high-tech polymer materials supplier Covestro with up to 100,00 tonnes of green hydrogen equivalent annually"

 ---